CraigHoffmann/water-meter-reader/README.md

 ## Setup

-First step is to configure the wifi to connect to your network.  **This can only be done when the device is powered up with pin XXXXXX pulled to ground.**  (I am not a fan of devices that go into setup mode just because they don't find your network)  When powered up with pin XXXXXX grounded the device will create an access point - connect to the access point and then load the default page 192.168.4.1 and enter you network wifi details.
-Remove the ground to pin XXXXXX and restart the device for normal operation.
+First step is to configure the wifi to connect to your network.  **This can only be done when the device is powered up with pin D0 (GPIO16) pulled to ground.**  (I am not a fan of devices that go into setup mode just because they don't find your network)  When powered up with pin D0 grounded the device will create an access point - connect to the access point and then load the default page 192.168.4.1 and enter you network wifi details.
+Remove the ground to pin D0 and restart the device for normal operation.

 If you don't have an easy way of finding device IP addresses on your network then I suggest allocating an IP address in your router.
 If you have a serial monitor plugged in when powering up the device it will display the assigned IP address on startup.